OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.data-poster.external-signer.root-ca` | string                                    external signer root CA | None
 `node.batch-poster.data-poster.external-signer.url` | string                                        external signer url | None
 `node.batch-poster.data-poster.legacy-storage-encoding` | encodes items in a legacy way (as it was before dropping generics) | None
+`node.batch-poster.data-poster.max-blob-tx-tip-cap-gwei` | float                                    the maximum tip cap to post EIP-4844 blob carrying transactions at | `1`
 `node.batch-poster.data-poster.max-fee-cap-formula` | string                                        mathematical formula to calculate maximum fee cap gwei the result of which would be float64.
 This expression is expected to be evaluated please refer https://github.com/Knetic/govaluate/blob/master/MANUAL.md to find all available mathematical operators.
 Currently available variables to construct the formula are BacklogOfBatches, UrgencyGWei, ElapsedTime, ElapsedTimeBase, ElapsedTimeImportance, and TargetPriceGWei (default "((BacklogOfBatches * UrgencyGWei) ** 2) + ((ElapsedTime/ElapsedTimeBase) ** 2) * ElapsedTimeImportance + TargetPriceGWei") | None
-`node.batch-poster.data-poster.max-mempool-transactions` | uint                                     the maximum number of transactions to have queued in the mempool at once (0 = unlimited) | `20`
+`node.batch-poster.data-poster.max-mempool-transactions` | uint                                     the maximum number of transactions to have queued in the mempool at once (0 = unlimited) | `18`
+`node.batch-poster.data-poster.max-mempool-weight` | uint                                           the maximum number of weight (weight = min(1, tx.blobs)) to have queued in the mempool at once (0 = unlimited) | `18`
 `node.batch-poster.data-poster.max-queued-transactions` | int                                       the maximum number of unconfirmed transactions to track at once (0 = unlimited) | None
 `node.batch-poster.data-poster.max-tip-cap-gwei` | float                                            the maximum tip cap to post transactions at | `5`
-`node.batch-poster.data-poster.min-fee-cap-gwei` | float                                            the minimum fee cap to post transactions at | None
+`node.batch-poster.data-poster.min-blob-tx-tip-cap-gwei` | float                                    the minimum tip cap to post EIP-4844 blob carrying transactions at | `1`
 `node.batch-poster.data-poster.min-tip-cap-gwei` | float                                            the minimum tip cap to post transactions at | `0.05`
 `node.batch-poster.data-poster.nonce-rbf-soft-confs` | uint                                         the maximum probable reorg depth, used to determine when a transaction will no longer likely need replaced-by-fee | `1`
 `node.batch-poster.data-poster.redis-signer.dangerous.disable-signature-verification` | disable message signature verification | None